Peggy Webber: Early years

 The daughter of a wildcat oil driller, Webber was born in Laredo, Texas.
+Before she was three years old, she was entertaining audiences at intermission times in theaters.

 In 1942, she graduated from Tucson High School, where she was active in dramatics.
-Before she was 3 years old, she was entertaining audiences at intermission times in movie theaters.

 Film

-Her screen debut came in the 1946 film Her Adventurous Night.
-She played Lady Macduff in Orson Welles' adaptation of Macbeth.
+Webber's screen debut came in the 1946 film Her Adventurous Night.
+In 1948, she played Lady Macduff in Orson Welles' adaptation of Macbeth.
 Her other notable roles include Mrs. Alice Rice in the 1952 film Submarine Command and Miss Dennerly in The Wrong Man, directed by Alfred Hitchcock.

 Radio

 Webber debuted on radio at age 12 on WOAI (AM) in San Antonio, Texas.
 Her vocal talents for radio were highlighted in Time magazine's August 5, 1946, issue.
 The Radio: Vocal Varieties article noted, "In three years, her latex voice has supplied radio with 150 different characters on some 2,500 broadcasts."

 Programs on which she was heard included The Dreft Star Playhouse, Dragnet, The Woman in My House, Pete Kelly's Blues, Dr. Paul, The Damon Runyon Theater, and The Man Called X. In 1979, she played many characters on Sears Radio Theater.
 She is the founder of California Artists Radio Theatre.

 The September 8, 2019, episode of The Big Broadcast highlighted her career and included a recent interview in which she mentioned her current projects.

 Television

-Webber appeared on a number of television programs.
+Webber appeared on a number of television programs including "Dragnet".
 She portrayed Elise Sandor in Kings Row on ABC in 1955–56.
+She played the part of Ella McIntyre in the 1956 Quicksand episode of “Cheyenne”.
 She also played abused sister Flora Stencil in the 1957 episode of Gunsmoke in the episode "Cheap Labor".